UofA-CSc-372-Spring-2025/CSc372Spring2025-CourseMaterials/SmallAssignmentWriteups/sa2-sml.md

 # How your work will be evaluated

-Your submission will be evaluated with automated correctness tests and with manual reviewing of your code.
+Your submission will be evaluated with automated correctness tests and with some manual reviewing of your code.
 Please follow all of the above instructions.